 You can recycle plastic, aluminum, tin, plastic, and glass bottles, as well as fairly clean plastic food containers (such as yogurt cups).
-There are dozens of "bottle and can" recycling bins across campus.
+There are dozens of recycling bins across campus.

 - Plastic containers with the #1–7 symbols (you may leave caps on bottles)

 - Plastic grocery bags with the #2 and #4 symbols — includes milk jugs, water bottles, detergent & shampoo bottles, butter tubs, plastic yogurt cups, microwave food trays, plant flats, flower pots, etc.

 - DO NOT RECYCLE: Bottles that contained automotive fluids orhazardous materials; styrofoam cups, plates, peanuts, packaging, etc.; plastic bags such as garbage, food storage, drycleaning, etc.; or plastic film

 - Wash all food residue, heavy soil, grease or soapy liquids from containers

 - Bags must be clean & dry — all paper and receipts must be removed

 - You may recycle clear, brown, green and blue glass bottles and jars.

 - DO NOT RECYCLE: Dishes or ceramics, light bulbs, broken windows, or mirrors